The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 What makes the 8,000-meter threshold meaningful is physiological, not arbitrary.
 Above approximately 8,000 meters — the so-called “Death Zone” — atmospheric oxygen pressure drops to about one-third of sea level.
 The human body can no longer acclimatize; cells begin failing faster than they can recover; judgment, strength, and coordination degrade with every hour spent at altitude.
 Climbers in the Death Zone are, in a real physiological sense, dying.
 The clock starts the moment they arrive and does not stop until they descend.

 Eight thousand meters is not a round number in imperial units (26,247 feet) — it is round only in metric.
-This is why climbers worldwide refer to the collection as “eight-thousanders” or “8000ers” rather than an imperial equivalent.
-The threshold corresponds roughly to the altitude where supplemental oxygen becomes physiologically critical for sustained effort.
+Generally, this is why climbers worldwide refer to the collection as “eight-thousanders” or “8000ers” rather than an imperial equivalent.
+Specifically, the threshold corresponds roughly to the altitude where supplemental oxygen becomes physiologically critical for sustained effort.
+Notably, the term and the collection only make sense in metric units — a fact that highlights the international nature of high-altitude mountaineering history.

 The Complete 14 Eight-Thousanders List

 The table below lists all 14 eight-thousanders ranked by elevation, from Mount Everest at 8,849 meters down to Shishapangma at 8,027 meters.
-Each peak name links to its dedicated climbing guide; full peak-by-peak coverage follows below.
+Generally, each peak has its own character, history, and reputation within mountaineering.
+Specifically, each is covered in detail in the peak cards that follow.

 | # | Peak | Elevation | Country | Range | First Ascent | Death Rate |